There’s different types of coal, with black and brown coal being two of the major types.

-There are actually different types of coal, with different properties, and they might be used in slightly different ways.
+In this guide we discuss more about those different types of coal, their different properties, and how they might be used in slightly different ways.

 Summary – Types Of Coal (& Uses)

-- Coal comes in various types, from the softer brown coal with higher moisture content and lower amounts of carbon, to various stages of harder black coal with less moisture and more carbon
+Coal comes in various types, from the softer brown coal with higher moisture content and lower amounts of carbon and energy content, to various stages of harder black coal with less moisture and more carbon and energy content

 Major Types Of Coal